Kadizadeli: Kadızadeli criticisms

 According to Mustapha Sheikh, under the leadership of Uṣṭūwanī, attacks on un-Islamic behaviour were not left to the authorities.
 One preacher (Al-Aqḥiṣāri) urged his followers to physically remove from the pulpit any preacher whose sermon is "not conforming the Quran and Sunnah."
 As the movement progressed, activists became "increasingly violent" and Kadızadelis were known to enter "mosques, tekkes and coffeehouses in order to mete out punishments to those contravening their version of orthodoxy."
-In the writings of the members of the Kadizadeli movement, they subjected this issue of Bid'ah (heresy) throught strict investigation in accordance with the Qur'an and Hadith.
+In the writings of the members of the Kadizadeli movement, they subjected this issue of Bid'ah (heresy) through strict investigation in accordance with the Qur'an and Hadith.
 They criticized the Sufis methodologies which lacking any reference to those traditional sources.

 The Kadızadelis protested against Ottoman expenditures, especially military expenditures, which they felt were financially and morally bankrupting the society itself.
 The Kadızadelis argued that substances such as "coffee, tobacco, opium, and other drugs" must be denounced.
 Moreover, practices such as "singing, chanting, musical accompaniment, dancing, whirling, and similar rhythmic movement in Sufi ceremonies for the "recollection" of God must also be banned.
 In addition, "other damning usages, according to Kadızadelis, included pilgrimages to the tombs of alleged saints; invocations of blessings upon the Prophet and his Companions upon each mention of their names; collective supererogatory prayers and rituals of post-patriarchal origins; the vilification of the Umayyad Caliph Yazid; the use of bribery among officeholders; and grasping hands and bowing down before social superiors".
 According to Kadızadelis, those who rejected to abandon such innovations were "heretics who must reaffirm their faith or be punished."

 Furthermore, the Kadizadeli preachers, who has gained had gained influence in the court of sultan Mehmed IV, also forbade wine consumption.
 A rare case of stoning to death for adultery took place during the height of Kadizadeli.
 During this period, which coincided with the Jewish millenarian Sabbatai Zevi movement, many Jews had been forced to convert to Islam.

 The Kadızadelis promoted their ideals in the mosques "for public support of an activist, interventionist, 'enjoining right and forbidding wrong', and demanded of their congregations not only that they purify their own lives, but that they seek out sinners and in effect force them back onto the straight path."
 The Kadızadelis also voiced their opinions in Friday sermons, learned treaties, and public confrontations, hammering away at the Sufi movement.
 Palace scandals were also another issue the Kadızadelis felt strongly about and felt that it weakened the image of Islam to "others".
 The Kadızadelis believed that Sufism was an aberration of Islam and thus had no place in Ottoman society.
 However, "the Sufi side was defended by dignitaries who were not Sufi at all.
 The Kadızadelis, meanwhile, was directed by a leadership so narrow that it seldom represented the official guardians of Sharia orthodoxy, the principal ulema of the realm."